MHRA/products/infrastructure/README.md

 #### Provision infrastructure

 1. Change to the relevant directory
-1. Initialize terraform (ensure providers are installed and backend is initialized)
+1. Initialize terraform (ensure providers/modules are installed and backend is initialized)
 1. Create a plan, or apply the infrastructure

    ```bash